elixir-europe/software-management-plans/pages/questions.md

 ---
-title: ELIXIR SMP Questions
+title: ELIXIR SMP sections overview
-permalink: /questions/
+permalink: /sections/
 ---

-## Questions

-ELIXIR SMP version 1.0.0 (date ??/??/??)
+> ELIXIR SMP version 1.0.0 (date 25/10/2021)

--> add list of questions
+The ELIXIR SMP consists in 21 questions organized in the following chapters:

+- Accessibility / License
+- Documentation
+- Testing
+- Interoperability
+- Versioning
+- Reproducibility
+- Recognition

-You can find these questions as ready-to-use templates in the links below:
+You can find these questions in the original [ELIXIR SMP preprint](https://osf.io/preprints/biohackrxiv/k8znb_v1).

-- MD version
-- Docx version
-- PDF version
-- Data Stewardship Wizard version
-- RDMO version
+You can use the [Data Stewardship Wizard](https://smw.dsw.elixir-europe.org) to fill in this questions through a user-friendly interface.